Indictment against Gautam Adani et al.

 Indictment against Gautam Adani et al. is a 2024 federal indictment in the United States District Court for the Eastern District of New York.
 Indian billionaire Gautam Adani and seven top business executives of Adani Group and its affiliates have been charged for their alleged involvement in a scheme to pay hundreds of millions of dollars in bribes to Indian government officials and to hide the bribery from U.S. investors.

 On November 20, 2024, a five-count indictment unsealed in Brooklyn charges Indian Energy Company executives Gautam Adani, Sagar Adani, and Vineet Jain with securities and wire fraud for a multi-billion-dollar scheme involving false statements to U.S. investors and global financial institution.

+In May 2026 the United States Department of Justice moved to dismiss the indictment.
+On 10 August 2026, District Judge Nicholas Garaufis partly approved the motion and permanently dismissed the securities-fraud and wire-fraud charges against all three defendants.
+A decision on the remaining charges against five defendants who did not appear in court was postponed, pending further submissions from the government by 31 August 2026.

 Background

 In March 2024, the United States expanded its probe into Adani Group, particularly focusing on founder Gautam Adani's conduct and potential bribery by his group companies in exchange for favorable treatment regarding an energy project.
 The investigation is being handled by the United States Attorney for the Eastern District of New York and the United States Department of Justice Criminal Division's fraud unit in Washington.